 There are many ways to communicate.
-I’ve been part of groups that used Skype, email (try Google Groups to make it easy), private Google+ Communities and private Facebook groups.
-The way my mastermind group communicates (and my favorite way) is via the app Voxer (referral link).
+I’ve been part of groups that used Skype, email and private Facebook Groups.
+The way my current mastermind group communicates, and my favorite way, is via the app Voxer (referral link).

 I also encourage you to try to meet in person.
 The members of my mastermind group are scattered all over the U.S. Sometimes a few of us meet up when it’s convenient.
 We also had a weekend getaway together during which we talked shop, but also just hung out.

 That’s up to you and what works for your group.

 I think it’s good to provide a general explanation of what you’re hoping to achieve in your group and what’s expected of the members.

 Personally, I like informal without a lot of rules because it leaves more room for genuine relationship.

 Remember, bloggers are often short on time, so keeping things easy is nice.